Exclusive events and opportunities for UW students.

 Experience a different side of the Burke.
-After Hours @ the Burke is a quarterly, evening event bringing music, food, art, culture and science together in a unique way.
+After Hours @ the Burke is an evening event bringing music, food, art, culture and science together in a unique way.
 Explore the museum with friends while getting an intimate look at Burke exhibits and collections.
-After Hours @ the Burke is FREE with UW ID, and $5 for the general public.
+After Hours @ the Burke is FREE with UW ID.

-Are you a University of Washington student interested in the arts or natural sciences?
+Are you a University of Washington Student interested in the arts or natural sciences?
 Want to build and strengthen your leadership skills?
 Do you have ideas for how the Burke Museum can better serve students at the UW?
-Then come be a part of the Burke Museum of Natural History and Culture’s Student Advisory Board (BMSAB).
+Then come be a part of the Burke Student Advisory Board (BSAB).

-The BMSAB infuses the Burke Museum with the student perspective.
+The BSAB infuses the Burke Museum with the student perspective.
 As a member you will:

-Applications will be accepted from October 23 – October 29, 2012.
-The first meeting will be November 7.
+Applications will be accepted from September 19 – October 15, 2013.
+The first meeting will be on November 6.
 Click here to apply.

-For more information about the Student Advisory Board contact Cassandra Sandkam, docent program manager at (206) 616-4415 or firstname.lastname@example.org.
+For more information about BSAB contact Cassandra Sandkam, Docent Manager at (206) 616-4415 or email@example.com.

 Burke Trivia Night is a fun monthly event where learning can literally pay off!
 At 8 pm on the first Thursday of the month, bring your friends to the College Inn Pub and test your knowledge of the natural world.
 Cost: $5 per team, maximum of 6 people per team.
 This is a 21+ event.

-Burke 101 is a program that integrates UW students into our education programs at the Burke Museum.
-This program gives UW students the opportunity to learn & practice informal teaching techniques and facilitate discussion about museum objects.
+Burke 101 is a program that integrates University of Washington students into our education programs at the Burke Museum.
+This program gives undergraduate and graduate students the opportunity to learn and practice informal teaching techniques, facilitate activities, and to engage museum visitors of all ages with museum objects.

-The Carlson Center and the Pipeline Project at the Center for Experiential Learning and Diversity offers up to 4 credits per quarter to UW student volunteers.
-Contact the Carlson Center or the Pipeline Project for more information.
+Please contact either the Carlson Center or the Pipeline Project and/or your advisor.
+The Carlson Leadership & Public Service Center and the Pipeline Project at the Center for Experiential Learning and Diversity offer up to 4 credits per quarter to UW student volunteers.
 Up to 3 General Studies credits may also be available through your major.
 Please contact your advisor for more information.